lxremipsxm/jci-su25/README.md

 #### Onshape

 This is my first time using Onshape.
 I spent about a day learning Onshape and how to create models accurate to scale.
 I then set out to create the models by sketching designs on faces and extruding them as necessary.
 Throughout the process, the design remained unchanged, but I made one significant revision: making the range of motion of the cams a little larger and moving the readers further away from the cards in order to prevent interference/reading multiple cards accidentally.
+I've also tried to use mates in my model.
+Revolute_1 and Revolute_2 are fully functional and can be animated, but I don't have a way to test a whole workflow using Onshape.

 #### Print

-I've sent the .stl files to be printed by robu.in, which I will receive within a week's time.
-The print files are saved as "Assembly2.stl" and "Assembly2_verX.stl" in the 3D/ directory, and the final product will look like the contents of "Prototype_Assembly.stl".
+I've sent the .stl files to be printed by [robu.in](https://robu.in/product/3d-printing-service/), which I will receive within a week's time (~6/9/25).
+The print file is saved as "Assembly2_ver3.stl" in the 3D/ directory, and the final product will look like the contents of "Prototype_Assembly.stl".
 Find the Onshape document [here](https://cad.onshape.com/documents/6fe5cb060711fa738a919116/w/fa28f828e5c3d9cb04d2cd20/e/b66991c36ce5bdb22e432e13?renderMode=0&uiState=683d6334979e864c1bc73d1c).

 ---